avaneev/prvhash/README.md

 This streamed hash function produces hash values that are different to the `prvhash64` hash function.
 It is incorrect to use both of these hash function implementations on the same data set.
-While the `prvhash64` can be used as a hash for tables and in-memory data blocks, the `prvhash64s` can be used to create hashes of large data blocks like files, in streamed mode.
+While the `prvhash64` can be used as a hash for hash-tables and in-memory data blocks, the `prvhash64s` can be used to create hashes of large data blocks like files, in streamed mode.

 A proposed short name for hashes created with `prvhash64s.h` is `PRH64S-N`, where `N` is the hash length in bits (e.g. `PRH64S-256`).
 Or simply, `SH4-N`,